 And so, while LE-AI has no real intelligence of its own, it moves mindlessly forward by employing clusters of humans who collectively form superintelligences.
 It progresses by trial and error: some moves fail, some succeed, and the machine "learns" by locking in the successes as new laws and accepted practices.
 These then become part of the corporate network's permanent structure.
 The individual human minds come and go, but the corporation itself is immortal and improves perpetually – so long as there are human resources to power it.

 Let's zoom out and look at the universe of corporations.
-Looking at the S&P500, we see that, in the United States, the 500 largest corporate persons are valued at a sum of $20 trillion (USD).
+Looking at the S&P500, we see that, in the United States, the 500 largest “corporate persons” are valued at a sum of $20 trillion (USD).
 Each of these entities is a formidable superintelligence of its own.
 Apple is currently the largest corporate entity in the tech world.
 Comcast is the largest in mass media.
 And Johnson and Johnson holds that spot in healthcare.
 And yet for all of their differences, each of these corporate entities has the exact same narrow programming.
 And so profit maximization goes beyond discrete corporations.
 After all, to truly maximize profit, the individual entities have to work together to create synergies and maximize aggregate profit.
+A rising tide raises all boats.

-Globalization is the ultimate networking, in which the machine networks with foreign labor, resources, corporations, and governments.
+Globalization is the ultimate networking, in which the machine networks with foreign labor, resources, governments, and other corporations.
 In doing so, it achieves economies of scale, resulting in expanded sales, reduces costs, and soaring profits.
 With the advent of globalization, corporations were able to scale up to mega-class entities such as Apple ($800B market cap).
-These entities have achieved a new level of bargaining power – new power that is leveraged, as it always is with corporations, to further grow the bottom line.
+These entities have achieved a new level of bargaining power – new power that is leveraged, as always, to further grow profits.

 Legal entities are by their nature amoral.
 And since they are not the product of biological evolution, they can never develop morality.
 Unlike an intelligent organism, narrow AI simply does what it has been programmed to do and it employs humans to achieve that objective.